In this tutorial we will create CRUD app but this time with the help of ContextAPi or useContext, useReducer.

 Explanation:

-component allows users to view details of a specific employee.
+The ViewEmployee component allows users to view details of a specific employee.
 It uses context to fetch data if available, and falls back to an API call if the data isn’t present in the context.
 Here’s a detailed explanation:

 Imports: